nohsangwoo/nextjs-pathgen/README.md

 Manage your API routes effortlessly with Pathgen CLI
 ```

-## English

 ### pathgen Overview

-`pathgen` is a CLI tool designed for Next.js developers to automate the generation and central management of API routes from the `src/app/api` directory, enabling structured access like `apiRoutes.api.admin.products`.
+`pathgen` is a CLI tool designed for Next.js developers to automatically explore and structure API routes based on existing `route.ts` files in the `src/app/` directory, enabling type support and centralized management.
+This allows structured access to API paths, such as `apiRoutes.api.admin.products`.

 #### Features
-- Automatically generates API routes from your Next.js API directory.
+- Explores and structures API routes based on `route.ts` files in the Next.js directory
-- Creates a TypeScript interface and route object for type safety and autocompletion.
+- Generates a TypeScript interface and route object for type safety and autocompletion
-- Supports nested routes (e.g., `/api/admin/products` becomes `apiRoutes.api.admin.products`).
+- Supports nested routes (e.g., `/api/admin/products` becomes `apiRoutes.api.admin.products`)
-- Lightweight and easy to integrate into any Next.js project.
+- Lightweight and easily integrates into any Next.js project

 ### Installation